typst/typst/tests/README.md

 ```

 You may want to [make yourself an alias](#making-an-alias) `testit` so that you can
-write shorter command.
-In examples below, we will use this alias.
+write shorter commands.
+In the examples below, we will use this alias.

 Running all tests with the given name pattern.
 You can use
 [regular expression](https://docs.rs/regex/latest/regex/)s.